hmdprs/data-scientist/README.md

 Learn the core ideas in machine learning, and build your first models.

 ### [How Models Work](https://www.kaggle.com/dansbecker/how-models-work)

+- Introduction
+  > You ask your cousin how he's predicted real estate values in the past. and he says it is just intuition.
+But more questioning reveals that he's identified price patterns from houses he has seen in the past, and he uses those patterns to make predictions for new houses he is considering.
+Machine learning works the same way.
+  - **Fitting** or **Training**: capturing patterns from data
+  - **Training Data**: the data used to fit the model
+  - **Predicting**: getting results from applying model to new data
+- Decision Tree

 ### [Basic Data Exploration](https://www.kaggle.com/dansbecker/basic-data-exploration)